International Journal of Keratoconus and Ectatic Corneal Diseases

 Abstract and Citation information

-Authors may reuse the Abstract and how to cite information (e.g. Title, Author name, Publication dates) of their article anywhere at any time including social media such as Facebook, blogs and Twitter, providing a proper acknowledgment is offered and wherever possible a link including the DOI number is included linking back to the article on the Journal/JAYPEE JOURNALS website.
-This is available in how to cite information on the article online.
+Authors can share the Abstract and “How to cite” information (e.g., Title, Author name, Publication dates) of their article anywhere at any time including social media such as Facebook, blogs and Twitter, with proper attribution to the original source (the Publisher website) or include the DOI number in the social media post that links it to the published article on the Journal website.

 Submitted Version

-Submitted version (SV) is recognized as the un-refereed author version of an article completed before submission for submission to a journal.
-This is often referred to as the “preprint” version.
-The author accepts full responsibility for the article, and the content and layout is set out by the author.
+Submitted version (SV) or the preprint version is recognized as the author version of an article before submission to a journal for peer review.
+The author accepts full responsibility for the article, and the content and layout are set out by the author.

 Accepted Manuscript